Innovation on the move

 This century will see road transport becoming increasingly digital, connected and automated: the revolution has begun.

 New technology, business models, laws and investment strategies, together with changing trade patterns, market needs and expectations on decarbonised and new energy scenarios are all challenges on the table for the industry, its regulators and its suppliers.

 Road transport services are clearly indispensable in a connected world.
 However, this revolution also puts the industry at a crossroads and the horizon is unclear.

 What can we learn from new business models?
 How can the industry embrace digitalisation?
 And will full digitalisation, and automation, mean the end of mode discrimination?
 How can we move goods faster, safer and cheaper?

 Which global solutions are needed to address regional challenges?
 How can transport businesses help regulators react faster to changing market structures?
 How can regions and countries better work together?
 What is the future of our industry?

-IRU, the world road transport organisation, together with Oman’s Ministry of Transport & Communications, believe the time has come for global leaders in road transport to come together to address these major challenges.
+IRU, the world road transport organisation, together with Oman’s Ministry of Transport & Communications and IRU member ASYAD organised the 2018 IRU World Congress for global leaders in road transport to come together to address these major challenges.

 Muscat, in a stunning location by the Arabian Sea, is a modern city with excellent direct transport links to the region and major cities in Europe and Asia.